 A baby born via cesarean section generally doesn’t have a lot of a conehead.
 A conehead baby is becoming less common due to increasing numbers of cesarean deliveries (about 32 percent Trusted Source)

-However, whether you have a cesarean or vaginal delivery, your baby may have a noticeable or extreme cone shape if they “dropped” into your pelvis before you deliver.
+However, regardless of whether you have a cesarean or vaginal delivery, your baby may have a noticeable or extreme cone shape if they “dropped” into your pelvis before you deliver.

 How long does the cone head last?